asav13/GimmeShows/README.md

 py -m http.server 8080
 ```

-then open http://localhost:8080/ in a browser
+then open <a href="http://localhost:8080/"/> in a browser

 ##APIs used
 -https://www.tastekid.com/api <br>